PIK3R1

 Phosphatidylinositol 3-kinase regulatory subunit alpha is an enzyme that in humans is encoded by the PIK3R1 gene.

 Function

 Phosphatidylinositol 3-kinase phosphorylates the inositol ring of phosphatidylinositol at the 3-prime position.
 The enzyme comprises a 110 kD catalytic subunit and a regulatory subunit of either 85, 55, or 50 kD.
-This gene encodes the 85 kD regulatory subunit.
+The Pik3r1 gene locus encodes the 85 kD regulatory subunit, as well as 55 and 50 kD regulatory subunits.
+It used to be thought that alternative splicing of this gene resulted in three transcript variants encoding different isoforms.
+In fact, it has since been shown that the 55 and 50kD subunits have their own promotors within the gene locus Pik3r1.

 Phosphatidylinositol 3-kinase plays an important role in the metabolic actions of insulin, and a mutation in this gene has been associated with insulin resistance.
-Alternative splicing of this gene results in three transcript variants encoding different isoforms.
+Suppression specifically of the 85kD subunit in early murine embryoid body development results in a transient cell-cell adhesion deficiency, mediated by transient downregulation of the adhesion molecule integrin-beta1 (ITGB1).

 Clinical significance

 Mutations in PIK3R1 are implicated in cases of breast cancer.

 Mutations in PIK3R1 are associated to SHORT syndrome.

 Interactions

 PIK3R1 has been shown to interact with: